-Selection on observables assumption – or ‘satisfying the back-door criterion’
+The Selection on observables assumption – or ‘satisfying the back-door criterion’

-The risk: unobserved confounding variables
+The risk: unobserved confounding variables - Simulations

 When this assumption isn’t met, then …

+Using DAGs to clarify our causal understanding and assumptions

+Directed Acyclic Causal Graph (DAG): A DAG is a visualization of qualitative causal assumptions on which one relies for making causal claims from observable data (1).
+See Section S2 for more information and the relationship between a DAG and a “path diagram.”

+DAG Figure.
 Diagram of causal connections in an example system.
 Variables with boxes around them are measured variables.
-Variables with ellipses around them are unmeasured variables. e is for additional sources of variability uncorrelated with other drivers.If a researcher is concerned about whether their model suffers from unobserved variable bias, constructing a causal diagram is the swiftest way to determine if there is an obvious problem.
+Variables with ellipses around them are unmeasured or ‘unobserved’ variables. e is for additional sources of variability uncorrelated with other drivers.
+Note that drivers of Y shown in e that are uncorrelated with the X of interest are not a problem for bias, and more-so to do with reducing noise in predictions of Y.

+If a researcher is concerned about whether their model suffers from unobserved variable bias, constructing a causal diagram is the swiftest way to determine if there is an obvious problem.
 This is not to say they will always be correct - hypothesized causal diagrams can be incorrect.
 Therefore, adjusting for known omitted variables might still be insufficient.
 Nevertheless, they should provide a simple means to address the worries of a researcher late in the research process who has suddenly has to contend with the possibility that they did not measure what could be an important variable.

+DAGs help visualize assumptions and potential sources of bias from confounding variables.
+They should identify confounders!

+This could help identify what to measure and control for in analyses, as outlined above, or help us choose and use more flexible analysis designs to eliminate

 References for DAGs in more complex settings too – dynamics, interference..

 Simple Solutions From Other Fields: Designs to cope with unobserved variable bias

-There are multiple study designs that researchers can use in order to prevent omitted variable bias from becoming a problem.
+There are multiple study designs that researchers can use in order to prevent omitted variable bias from becoming a problem – that don’t require measuring, knowing, and controlling for every possible confounding variable.
 These designs require foreknowledge (or at least for assumptions) about where omitted variable bias could become problematic.
 As with any study design, they can of course inflate the cost of a study, change sample allocation and thus cause other issues that could reduce power, or wreak havoc in other ways.
 Even when using them, we highly recommend looking at sample allocation in order to maximize the ability to detect signals of key predictors in the face of sources of environmental variability that do not influence results via the backdoor (SCOTT REFERENCES AND THE LIKE).

 The most obvious solution is to design one’s study to incorporate confounding variables.
 This does not mean measuring every single variable that is correlated with both the predictor and response.
 Rather, a researcher can use their causal diagram wisely in order to determine a (hopefully) small suite of variables through which the influences of any omitted variable flows.
 Consider the graph in Figure XXXX.